How to Document Medication Consents within the Psych Medical Note Template or Any Textbox

 Additional Documentation

 If you are using the Psych Medical Note template, verbal or written consent can be captured for certain medications by using the checkbox next to the medication name.
+Updates to this section now enable providers to view prior consent status while maintaining the ability to reselect the consent checkbox within a new note.

 Note: Ensure that the medication has been ordered in CalMHSA Rx or SmartCare’s Client Orders/Medication Rx to pull into the note.

 NOTE: For consented medications that are from SmartCare’s Client Orders/Medication Rx, a “medication consent” is generated that is based SmartCare’s existing medication consent.
 It may not reflect what you consented to in your note.
 There is no need to sign this blank document, but it is simply a Date/Time stamp.
-This document will be generated automatically when the checkmark is placed, whenever the document has been “Saved” or “Signed.
+This document will be generated automatically when the checkmark is placed, whenever the document has been “Saved” or “Signed”.